 Thursday, December 29, 2016, noon to 5 pm

+We were honored to be able to be a part of this anniversary and celebration!
 There are few living people who can say they created a holiday celebrated by millions of people.
 Maulana Karenga, a professor of Africana studies at California State University in Long Beach, created Kwanzaa in 1966 and remains its most prominent advocate.

 As he explained it, Kwanzaa transcends African culture to celebrate the universal: “the celebration of Kwanzaa is about embracing ethical principles and values … so the goodness of the world can be shared and enjoyed by us and everyone.”